dotsara/link-log/README.md

 ## 2022

+## March

+* [The Fat Gold Guide to Extra Virgin Olive Oil](https://fat.gold/guide/) from Robin Sloan.
+This is so great!
+I love a single-document guide with lots of internal links _and_ navigation. 😍

 ## February

 * [This is (Almost) 95: Retired Engineer Derrick Ratcliffe Responds to The Oldster Magazine Questionnaire](https://oldster.substack.com/p/this-is-almost-95-retired-engineer) (via Casey Johnston's excellent [She's a Beast: A Swole Woman's newsletter](https://www.shesabeast.co/p/whos-afraid-of-a-cookie-cutter-workout)